 To make the base

 - Using a food processor, whizz the shortbread biscuits into a fine crumb.
-You can also do this by hand by placing the biscuits in a strong plastic bag and beating it to a fine crumb with a rolling pin.
+You can also place the biscuits in a strong plastic bag and crush them into a fine crumb with a rolling pin.

-- Melt the butter to a liquid in the microwave, or in a small pot on the stove.
+- Melt the butter until it turns into a liquid, either in the microwave or in a small pot on the stove.

-- Add the melted butter to the biscuit crumbs and whizz together using the food processor.
-If doing this by hand, empty the bag of crumbs into a bowl and work the melted butter through with a fork.
+- Add the melted butter to the biscuit crumbs and blend them together using the food processor.
+If you are doing this by hand, transfer the crumbs from the bag into a bowl and use a fork to mix and incorporate the melted butter evenly.

 To make the cheesecake filling